Transmission electron microscopic sample inspection.

 Image: Jan-Peter Kasper (University of Jena)

 All students who are enrolled in the M.Sc.
 Physics program can choose among different elective modules and topics for their Master's degree thesis.
-Building on the broad range of modules offered by experienced teaching staff of the Abbe School of Photonics (ASP), they have opportunity to specialize particularly in optics and photonics.
-All the elective modules offered by ASP are fully compatible with the study course M.Sc.
-Physics and may be choosen.
+Building on the broad range of modules offered by the experienced teaching staff of the Abbe School of Photonics (ASP), they have the opportunity to specialize particularly in optics and photonics.
+All elective modules offered by the ASP are fully compatible with the M.Sc.
+Physics study course and may be chosen.

 The Master's degree program is part of a comprehensive education program provided by the Faculty of Physics and Astronomy at the Friedrich Schiller University Jena.
 Successful graduates are optimally prepared to be accepted as doctoral candidates, either within ASP's doctoral program or within individual physics doctorates at the University.